 - Activity is intended to be educational and is in addition to activities already undertaken in the normal course of practice or employment;

 - Consideration has been given as to how the knowledge and skills gained from the activity may be applied to practice or employment.

 What is formal CPD?

-Formal CPD is structured activity that relates to practice as an architect and is in addition to activities already undertaken in the normal course of practice or employment.
-In formal CPD activities:
+Formal CPD activities are structured and relate to practice as an architect.
+They are in addition to activities already undertaken in the normal course of practice or employment.

 What happens if an architect has not met the minimum CPD requirements?

-- Has the architect or his/her immediate family member suffered serious illness or some other misadventures?
+- Has the architect or an immediate family member suffered serious illness or some other misadventure?

-- Has the architect been overseas for a considerable part of the year (at least 3 months)?
+- Has the architect been overseas for a considerable part of the year and not offering architectural services during that period (at least 3 consecutive months)?

 - Has the architect been on parental leave during the registration year?

-- Has the architect been included on the Registrar part way through the year?
+- Has the architect been added to the Register part way through the year?